olnor18/SCCP-documentation/helm/index.md

 # Helm

-**Everything** that Distributed technologies will deploy on our clusters will be so through helm.
+**Everything** that Distributed technologies will deploy on our clusters will be done through helm.

 ## Helm structure